MikkelVembye/POMADE/cran-comments.md

 The flagged URL is correct.

-* ONLY on Fedora Linux (R-hub): checking HTML version of manual ...
+* ONLY on Fedora Linux (r-hub): checking HTML version of manual ...
 NOTE Skipping checking   HTML validation: no command 'tidy' found.

 We are not able to change that Tidy is not on the path, or update Tidy on the external Fedora Linux server.